THE MILLAY COLONY FOR THE ARTS

 MARCH 1, 12am midnight EST — Submittable portal opens mid-November

-FOR RESIDENCIES IN AUGUST/SEPTEMBER/OCTOBER/NOVEMBER
+FOR RESIDENCIES IN AUGUST/SEPTEMBER/OCTOBER

 OCTOBER 1, 12am midnight EST — Submittable portal opens mid-April

-FOR RESIDENCIES IN APRIL/MAY/JUNE/JULY
+FOR RESIDENCIES IN MAY/JUNE/JULY

-COLLABORATIONS: TWO PARTICIPANTS
+GROUP RESIDENCIES -- COLLABORATIONS: TWO PARTICIPANTS

 Each participant should submit an individual application.
 For clarity, please note your partnership with the other applicant in your submission.

-COLLABORATIONS-GROUPS: THREE-SEVEN PARTICIPANTS -- MARCH 1 DEADLINE ONLY
+GROUP RESIDENCIES -- COLLABORATIONS-GROUPS: THREE-SEVEN PARTICIPANTS -- MARCH 1 DEADLINE ONLY

 We offer TWO 5-day residencies annually for groups/collectives: this is available to all disciplines, including trans- and multi-disciplinary projects.
 To apply, submit ONE application, including Artist Statement with project description of proposed activity while in residence (whether creating new work, or revising/reviving/past projects/performances, exploring new collaborations, etc.), Work Samples from group and/or individual participants, Biographical Information that includes history of collaborative and any prior works and/or professional accomplishments/achievements and Preferred Residency months from August-November.
 Please note that we also have space available during December-March for a fee.

-HISTORIC BLACK UNIVERSITIES/COLLEGES: SCREENWRITER-FILMMAKER FELLOW: Awarded to ONE applicant who is a graduate of an HBUC; may include stipend, amount dependent on funding.
+HISTORIC BLACK UNIVERSITIES/COLLEGES: SCREENWRITER-FILMMAKER FELLOW: Awarded to ONE applicant who is a graduate of an HBUC.
+(At this time, there is no stipend attached to this fellowship.)

 INSTITUTE OF AMERICAN INDIAN ARTS FELLOW: Awarded to ONE applicant annually who identifies as Native American.
 (At this time, there is no stipend attached to this fellowship.)

 MID-ATLANTIC ARTS FELLOW: Awarded to FIVE applicants annually who reside in New Jersey, Pennsylvania, District of Columbia, Virginia or the U.S. Virgin Islands.
 Travel stipend included, paid directly to fellow from the MAAF.

-NANCY GRAVES FELLOW: Awarded to ONE applicant (open to all disciplines) whose prior work is archive-based (or a creator with this desire) that "mine" use the Nancy Graves Memorial Library collection at Steepletop as a site for research and inspiration for the creation of a unique piece; stipend may be included, amount dependent on funding.
+NANCY GRAVES FELLOW: Awarded to ONE applicant (open to all disciplines) whose prior work is archive-based (or a creator with this desire) that "mine" use the Nancy Graves Memorial Library collection at Steepletop as a site for research and inspiration for the creation of a unique piece.
+(At this time, there is no stipend attached to this fellowship.)

-ROSCOE LEE BROWN FELLOW: Awarded to ONE poetry applicant who identifies as a Person of Color; includes stipend, amount dependent on funding.
+ROSCOE LEE BROWN FELLOW: Awarded to ONE poetry applicant who identifies as BIPOC.
+(At this time, there is no stipend attached to this fellowship.)

 VINCENT PRIZE FELLOW Awarded to TWO applicants who identify as trans*/genderqueer; may include stipend, amount dependent on funding.
-(Specifically, creators whose gender is nonbinary and/or fluid as eligible for this Prize.)
+(Specifically, creators whose gender is nonbinary and/or fluid are eligible for this Prize.)
 For more information, go to: NFG-VINCENT PRIZE

 We ask for identifying information in the application's CONTACT information for administrative and funding purposes only.